padster06/padstahBot/README.md

 # padstahBot
-a bot that I create
+A music bot with playlist feature.